 During the morning, children participate in learning experiences through planned and spontaneous play.
 The children experience sessions in PE, ballet, music, drama, art, library (including stories, instruments and songs), outdoor learning and woodwork.

 Afternoons include trips to the beach for coastal learning, where children explore and learn about the environment.
 We visit Murrayfield House Care Home, where children play games and hear stories with the elderly residents.
 There is a nursery art club where the children explore all types of imaginative creativity and free expression whilst developing their fine motor skills, a yoga club, and themed science activities.

-St George’s Preschool year continues to provide the building blocks for a lifetime of learning by laying a solid foundation in pre-literacy and pre-numeracy skills.
+St George’s Pre-school year continues to provide the building blocks for a lifetime of learning by laying a solid foundation in pre-literacy and pre-numeracy skills.
 We are fortunate to have two qualified primary school teachers working in the Nursery supported by a team of experienced Early Year Practitioners.